flexitarian-diet-header-banner.jpg

 Benefits of flexitarianism

-Much like other diets focusing on reducing intake of meat and animal products, following a flexitarian diet carries a range of health, economic, and ecological benefits.8 At the same time, flexitarianism is generally more widely accepted and welcomes by others in society than more rigid plant-focused diets, largely because it still leaves people with more flexible choices and impacts less on others who still choose to eat meat and animal products.
+Much like other diets focusing on reducing intake of meat and animal products, following a flexitarian diet carries a range of health, economic, and ecological benefits.8 At the same time, flexitarianism is generally more widely accepted and welcomed by others in society than more rigid plant-focused diets, largely because it still leaves people with more flexible choices and is less likely to impact people who eat meat.
 In a recent study, the V-PLACE project found that this lack of negative associations with or attitude towards flexitarians was a major factor in the growing popularity of the diet.3

-1. Their openness, curiosity and creativity in finding ways to reduce their own meat intake
+1. Their openness, curiosity and creativity in finding ways to reduce their meat intake

 2. Their tendency to critically assess the merits and drawbacks of plant-based alternatives by making comparisons to the original animal-based products they are replacing